Penang Hill

 Known in Malay language as Bukit Bendera, this hill is the first hill station in Malaysia and is about 830 m or 2730 feet above sea level.
 The temperature at the peak is about 3°C to 5°C lower than the temperature at the hill below.
 Hence, this hill is an ideal place to escape the heat of the day.

-You can hike all the way up the hill or take the funicular train which has been operational since 1923.
-The old trains had been replaced by a RM73 million upgraded system which is now open to the public since 25 April 2011.
-It is able to carry a maximum capacity of 1,000 passengers/hour.
+You can hike all the way up the hill, take the funicular train or hire a jeep at Botanical Gardens.
+The old trains had been replaced and the new ones are able to carry a maximum capacity of 100 passengers/trip.
+Each trip takes about 5 minutes.

 If you plan to take the train, it is a good idea to go up during weekdays from Mondays to Fridays as it is usually crowded during the weekends.
 During school holidays, sometimes you may have to wait up to an hour to board the train.